JuliaLang/julia/doc/src/manual/arrays.md

 Arrays can also be directly constructed with square braces; the syntax `[A, B, C, ...]` creates a one-dimensional array (i.e., a vector) containing the comma-separated arguments as its elements.
-The element type ([`eltype`](@ref)) of the resulting array is automatically determined by the types of the arguments inside the braces.
+The element type ([`eltype`](@ref)) of the resulting array is automatically determined by the types of arguments inside the braces.
 If all the arguments are the same type, then that is its `eltype`.
 If they all have a common [promotion type](@ref conversion-and-promotion) then they get converted to that type using [`convert`](@ref) and that type is the array's `eltype`.
 Otherwise, a heterogeneous array